itsharex/V2rayX/README.md

 - Node@^`18.17.0`
 - Ubuntu18.04 or higher version
 - Mac Catalina or other versions (works in most recent versions in theory)
-- Windows 10 (WSL tested) or higher version
+- Windows 10 or higher version

 ### 2. Prepare